Permission to Dance: Background and release

 On May 21, 2021, BTS released their second English-language single "Butter" to critical and commercial success.
 The song was initially released digitally, as a cassette, and as a 7-inch vinyl.
 On June 15, BTS announced a CD release of "Butter" alongside the announcement for a new song.
 On June 27, Ed Sheeran revealed in an interview with Most Requested Live that he wrote a song for BTS, stating "I've actually worked with BTS on their last record, and I've just written a song for their new record".
 On July 1, the group revealed the tracklist for the CD release, announcing the song's title as "Permission to Dance".
 The song was released on July 9, 2021, alongside its instrumental.

 Composition

 "Permission to Dance" was written by Ed Sheeran, Johnny McDaid, Steve Mac and Jenna Andrews, with production being handled by Mac and Andrews alongside Stephen Kirk.
 Sheeran had previously co-written "Make It Right", from BTS's Map of the Soul: Persona (2019).
 The song is performed in the key of E major with a tempo of 125 beats per minute in common time with BTS vocals range spanning from C♯_{4} to B_{5}.
 Big Hit initially described that the song "will make your heart beat to the rhythm of BTS's positive energy".
-It is a upbeat dance-pop track which is accompanied by a powerful string section, bouncy piano lines, and an enticing melody.
+It is an upbeat dance-pop track which is accompanied by a powerful string section, bouncy piano lines, and an enticing melody.